 The IAB is comprised of proven professionals in companies that have a strong interest in the MicroEP/MSEN fields of research, including several early graduates from the MicroEP program.
 During its annual meeting it reviews program attributes and gives feedback on proposed changes, as well as having the authority to propose changes to the program from their own intuitions or observations.
 During the annual meeting, selected students present their research in progress to the IAB and discuss the societal implications of their work with this group of outside professionals.
-Due to the COVID-19 pandemic, the meeting was conducted remotely from 10:00 am to 4:00 pm on October 22, 2021.
+The meeting was conducted over the entire day on Friday, October 28.

-The Industrial Advisory Board meeting was held October 22, 2021 with eight board members from industry attending plus previous MicroEP program director, Prof. Ken Vickers.
+The Industrial Advisory Board meeting was held October 28, 2022 with eight board members from industry attending plus previous MicroEP program directors, Prof. Ken Vickers and Dr. Rick Wise.
 Five students participated in the online 3-min thesis contest held from 11:30 am to noon.

 Mike Seacrist, Senior Fellow from SundEdison Semiconductor, serves as the board chair.
+And Dr. Douglas Hutchings was elected to serve as the new President for 2023.
 Dr. Greg Salamo (PHYS) informed the IAB of the recent \$194.7M grant to the UA to establish I3R and that Materials Science and Engineering will be one of the focus areas of the Institute.
 The grant also includes funding for entrepreneurship education.
 Dr. Hugh Churchill (PHYS) presented an update on the NSF Quantum Leap Challenge Institute for Disruptive Quantum Technology Platforms proposal.
 Dr. Fisher Yu (ELEG) gave an update on the DOD MURI on SiGeSn alloys for infrared devices.
-Dr. Matt Leftwich gave the MSEN graduate program update.
+Dr. Matt Leftwich gave the MSEN graduate program update and three new faculty introduced themselves and shared their faculty information quad chart.

-The Industrial Advisory Board continues to provide a valued service to the MicroEP/MSEN graduate program in assessing the academic coursework, research, and processes used to prepare the students to compete and contribute in the high-tech industry.
+The Industrial Advisory Board continues to provide a valued service to the MicroEP/MSEN graduate program in assessing the academic coursework, research, and processes used to prepare the students to compete and contribute in high-tech industry.
 The board members provide the program with good contacts to industry and serve as role models for the students.